 Our PSHE curriculum provides the foundation for children to become healthy, independent and responsible members of society.
-Children understand how they are developing personally and socially, and they feel supported and empowered to deal with the moral, social and cultural issues that are part of growing up.
+A Holy Family citizen understands how they are developing personally and socially, and they feel supported and empowered to deal with the moral, social and cultural issues that are part of growing up.
 They learn about rights and responsibilities and appreciate what it means to be a member of a diverse society.
 Children develop their sense of self-worth through positive contributions to school life and the wider community.

 Teachers plan weekly PSHE sessions following the Jigsaw PSHE scheme; a programme for Primary PSHE including statutory Relationships and Health Education.
 This is a spiral, progressive scheme of work*.
 PSHE is also covered in class by regular whole class circle time sessions, group support and/or individual support.
 The whole school follows the Twelve Baskets assemblies each week which provides good coverage of PSHE topics and is closely linked to Jigsaw sessions.